 The bankruptcy of one of Britain's largest government contractors has spurred a reexamination of its decades-old embrace of privatization.
 For many the evidence is in.
-The selling off of public assets and the privatization of public services has been a colossal failure.
-READ MORE
+The selling off of public assets and the privatization of public services has READ MORE

 Alive from the Archives

 In May of 1991, David Morris was featured in Minnesota Public Television’s (TPT) Portrait series on prominent Minnesotans.
 During the 25 minute interview David discussed the founding of ILSR, how he came to Minnesota, his work on building a h READ MORE

 David Morris talks with Christopher Mitchell, Director of ILSR’s Community Broadband Networks initiative about why the message of local self-reliance is as relevant today as it was when ILSR opened its doors in 1974.
 This wide-ranging conversation examines the rising c READ MORE